 New centrifuges from the manufacturer are the first choice for most but often not cost feasible.
 The next option is a re-manufactured centrifuge from the OEM or a reputed centrifuge company.
 And finally, used ‘As-Is’ centrifuges are also an option but not recommended due to safety reasons.

 A small-capacity disc centrifuge from name-brand OEM starts at around $15K for a bare centrifuge.
-The same centrifuge with all options, including a skid, control system, wiring, alarms, etc. go up to over $40K depending on options.
+The same centrifuge with all options, including a skid, control system, wiring, alarms, etc. goes up to over $40K depending on options.
 On the other end, high-capacity, food-grade centrifuges cost over $750K.

 A base re-manufactured disc centrifuge costs between 40% to 60% of similar capacity new machines.
 However, with additional options, a factory-new centrifuge’s cost rises quickly than a similarly equipped re-manufactured centrifuge with new optional accessories.

 The size of a disc-stack centrifuge refers to the processing capacity of the machine.
 Bigger, higher capacity centrifuge cost more than smaller capacity units, obviously.
 However, it is important to mention that the increase in cost of a larger capacity centrifuge is not in proportion to the capacity increase.
 In other words, the cost of a centrifuge is not directly proportional to it’s processing capacity.